SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/01-React-Overview.md

 # Features

-React has a distinctive set of **features** thst make it stand out from other JavaScript libraries:
+React has a distinctive set of **features** that make it stand out from other JavaScript libraries:

 - **Open Source**: By being open-source, React enables anyone to **modify** it to their specific needs.